 The definition of a digital nomad that Tim Ferriss laid out in his book has changed and evolved since it was published in 2007.
 Now, most people define digital nomad as a person whose job is independent of their location.
 They are not bound to any geographic location and can work wherever they have an internet connection.

-Many digital nomads have embraced the influencer lifestyle as a source of passive income, which has given rise to the stereotype of affluent, attractive people posting enviable photos on social media from locations like Bali, Turks and Caicos or the Maldives.
-The truth is, many digital nomads are people who just wanted to get away from the grind and are too busy working on their small business to post flashy photos.
+Many digital nomads have embraced the influencer lifestyle as a source of passive income.
+The growth of influencers have given rise to the stereotype of affluent, attractive people posting enviable photos on social media from exotic locations.
+In truth, many digital nomads just want to get away from the grind and are too busy working on their small business to post flashy photos.

 These down-to-earth digital nomads use more than social media to get their job done.
-They rely on modern communication tools to ensure their clients and colleagues can reach them at all times, regardless of where they are in the world.
+They rely on modern communication tools to ensure clients and colleagues can reach them at all times, regardless of location.
 That’s why many digital nomads have chosen a VoIP service for their communication needs.

 How Digital Nomads Work from Anywhere